Microfinance Enhancement Facility SA, SICAV-SIF, is a société anonyme, qualifying as a société d’investissement

 - Ensuring that donor funding is honoured and that cash and other investments are managed wisely, and

 - Ensuring the Fund’s compliance with laws and regulations

 - The Board is currently composed of six members elected by the shareholders.

 The investment committee’s purpose is to assist the Board in its oversight of all of the following:

 - Coordinate and oversee the Fund’s investment portfolio

-Supervise the management of the Investment Managers within the guidelines of the Fund,
+Supervise the management of the Investment Advisors within the guidelines of the Fund,

 including the investment policy, and, in particular, monitor: